Theology and religious studies

 Work experience

-If you're thinking about work in religious ministry, talk to local spiritual leaders and get involved in the life of your religious community to find out more about what's involved.
+If you're thinking about work in religious ministry, talk to local spiritual leaders and get involved in the life of your religious community.
+Experience of planning and leading worship, prayer or related faith activities will be useful and there may be faith communities at your university that can help with this.

 If you want to get into teaching, look for experience working in a school with children of the age you want to teach.
 This will show you have the skills and motivation required.